helpscout/hsds-react/todos/design.md

 **[Link to Sketch file on Dropbox](https://www.dropbox.com/s/ycy3ro44reajybr/Blue.sketch?dl=0)**

+## Icons

+Would be awesome to get an `.svg` export of all the icons :D!!

 ## Input

 The [Input](../src/components/Input) component was the first React component built for Blue.
 Aesthetics + feature-wise, Input is in a good place.
 However, there are some pending things we'll need.